 The mother of four technology-loving boys with a wonderful supportive husband, she enjoys traveling, reading novels and cooking.
 Watch a video (5:17) about her work in Cameroon.

-Ted Altenberg met GSP President Jon Berkey when they were both undergraduates studying environmental studies at UC Santa Cruz.
-Ted then earned his M.Ed. and teaching credential in science education, and was a classroom teacher for over 20 years, teaching mostly middle school/junior high science, but also math, computers, AVID and journalism.
+Ted Altenberg met ISSP President Jon Berkey when they were both undergraduates studying environmental studies at UC Santa Cruz.
+Ted then earned his M.Ed. and teaching credential in science education, and was a classroom teacher for over 20 years, teaching mostly middle school/junior high science, but also math, computers, AVID, journalism and high school health science.
 He also served as a curriculum coach in science, social studies, technology and gifted education, and served as Assistant principal for 4½ years at two different schools; he retired after 32 years in education in the summer of 2019.
-Ted serves as webmaster for GSP (and ISSP) and offers web design services at AgoraMediaServices.com; he blogs occasionally at TedAltenberg.com.
+Ted serves as webmaster for ISSP and offers web design services at AgoraMediaServices.com; he blogs occasionally at TedAltenberg.com.

 Lacey Moore is an Environmental and Science Education Consultant, with a Master’s Degree in Environmental Education from California State University-San Bernardino, designing and developing educational experiences at the K-12 science level on environmental sustainability.
 Her skills include program development, informal curriculum, and educator development.
 Lacey served in the U.S. Peace Corps in Dominica, West Indies, from 2000-02, completing her volunteer work with Youth Environmental Service, as a Corps Coordinator, and then worked for 8 years on curriculum projects as a manager at the Monterey Bay Aquarium.
 Her passion includes empowering individuals and communities to increase their quality of life on the planet.”